The new In Vitro Diagnostic Device Regulation (EU) 2017/746 was published in the Official Journal of the European Union

 - Tests providing information about the predisposition of a medical condition or disease

 - Tests providing information to predict treatment response to medicines

 - Medical software, which is explicitly mentioned in the definition of IVDs

-- Devices manufactured and used within a health institution.
+- Devices manufactured and used within a health institution - also required to meet the general safety and performance requirements.

 Classification and conformity assessment

 In the new classification system, IVD devices will be divided into four Classes of risk: A (lowest risk), B, C and D (highest risk).
 By using the seven classification rules, devices will be divided into one of the four classes that will dictate notified body involvement.

 The conformity assessment procedure for lowest-risk Class A devices will be the sole responsibility of the manufacturer.
 Class B, C, and D devices are characterised by increasing risk levels and will all require notified body involvement.

 Identification and traceability